scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 ---------------------------

 The objective of creating a Jupyter notebook-based simulation tool for studying the use of the EKF in GPS position estimation has been met.
-There are many tuning options to explore.
+There are many tuning options to explore, which provides a very nice environment for studying a large variety scenarios.
 The performance results are consistent with expectations.

-There are several improvements under consideration: (1) develop  a more realistic user trajectory generator, make measurement quality a function of the SV range, (3) use a least-squares algorithm to obtain an initial position fix.
+There are several improvements under consideration.
+The first is to develop a more realistic user trajectory generator.
+The second is to make measurement quality a function of the SV range, which would also make the measurement quality SV specific, rather than identical as it is now.
+A third desire is to use a least-squares algorithm to obtain an initial position fix.
 The last item is to deal with the fact that the EKF needs a reasonable position fix to get started.
 It may not converge without it.